HISTORY | STORIES | BEYOND BLOG & CREATE PEOPLE |

 Theodore Trautwein - Colourful Character

 Tragic Death of Tom McMaster, 1929 Thomas McMaster (1893 - 1929) was a wealthy grazier from the western New South Wales district of Coolah.
 According to his enlistment papers he was 6 foot 2 inches tall, enlisted in 1916 in the artillery.
 He served on the Western Front and was twice wounded in action.
 He enlisted as a gunner, but by November 1918 had been promoted to 2nd Lieutenant.
-McMaster and his wife checked into the Oceanic in late August 1929,.
+McMaster and his wife checked into the Oceanic in late August 1929.
 On 5th September 1929, McMaster had afternoon tea with his wife.
 He left the table and said he would be back in a few minutes.
-When didn't return, his wife went to their room and heard groans coming from inside.
+When he didn't return, his wife went to their room and heard groans coming from inside.
 The door was locked.
 When it was forced open, McMaster was found lying on the floor with a deep wound in his throat.
 Police Sergeant Frost reported that he found a safety razor blade smeared with blood, and also a table knife, in the room.
 McMaster's throat was cut from ear to ear, and the head almost severed from the body.
 McMaster died later in hospital.
 The coroner ruled that the fatal injuries were self-inflicted, while Mr. McMaster was suffering from temporary mental derangement.
 He was only 35 years old.
 His step-father, Colin Herbert Venn, said that he ran his Weetalibah sheep station at Coolah, which was worth £50,000 (a great deal of money in those days).
 He had been in ill-health for some time, and during the last five or six weeks had suffered from insomnia.
 He arrived in Sydney about a fortnight ago, and was to have returned to Coolah with his wife on September 6.
 He had never been the same since the war, and he thought that he must have been mentally unbalanced at the time.

 ![]() Oceanic Hotel, early 1960s It used to dominate Coogee's streetscape Police Raid Football Club Dinner When guests gathered at the hotel for a dinner Saturday 16th August 1930 to celebrate the premiership win of the Randwick Rugby Union Football Club, whose guests included the Mayor of Randwick, Alderman Jennings, the entertainment that ensued was very different than they expected.
 Police raided the dinner and began taking the names of those present.
 Ald.
 Dunningham, who was in the chair as the President of the Club, then stopped the celebration, and asked those present to leave quietly, which they did.
 Even more remarkable was what had taken place at the Coogee Bay Hotel on the previous Saturday night, when the premises were raided during a function in aid of the St. Vincent de Paul Society.
-The problem was that, in those days, the liquour licensing laws only allowed the dinner to continue to 10pm.
-The St Vincent de Paul Society diners tarried until 11pm, which raised the wrath of the lcoal constabulary.
+The problem was that, in those days, the liquor licensing laws only allowed the dinner to continue to 10pm.
+The St Vincent de Paul Society diners tarried until 11pm, which raised the wrath of the l0cal constabulary.
 Aware of the likelihood of diners not wanting to rush away from their meals, the football club at this particular Oceanic dinner, applied to extend the diner to 11pm, which the licensee of the hotel was adamant had been granted by a magistrate.
 The police were shown a copy of the permit and accepted the application without comment.
 The Club assumed all was in hand.
 Local political leaders were outraged by the heavy handed actions of the police and called upon the State Government for an apology!

 Favoured Venue for Sporting Teams

-Wild Night at Coogee: Athletes Run Wild The Americans staying at the Oceanic Hotel "raided" Commonwealth athletes booked in at the Coogee Bay Hotel.
+Wild Night at Coogee: Athletes Let Loose After Carnival The Americans staying at the Oceanic Hotel "raided" Commonwealth athletes booked in at the Coogee Bay Hotel.
 Eyewitnesses said the athletes, some nude or in underpants only, "ran wild" on the beach for several hours.
 A pipe and wire mesh fence in front of the Coogee Bay Hotel was wrecked.
 Pipes were torn out of concrete settings and brick supports smashed.
 The police arrived about 3.30 a.m. and quietened down the celebrations for a while - but made no arrests.
 "John Landy was blue in the face trying to calm them down," a porter at the Coogee Bay Hotel said.
 "He did a wonderful job."
 The verandah and beer garden in the morning were littered with broken beer bottles.
 Bundles of newspapers and magazines were torn open at a newsagency round the corner from the hotel.
 An assistant at the news agency said at the time: "They are in such a mess, none of them can be sold."
 John Cullen, a member of Coogee Surf Life-saving Club, said that at 4am, 30 to 40 athletes were on the promenade and in the park "singing and yelling."
 There were two girls with them," he added.
 But the manager of Coogee Bay Hotel, Mr. J. Tindall, said "As far as I am concerned I could not wish for nicer guests."

 Front Public Bar